 Many students join the Environmental Program with little direct knowledge of or experience with the local natural environment.
 This program connects students to the natural environment as they learn how to row boats as teams and navigate to different spots on the Bronx River that are only accessible by water.
-Daily activities introduce the concepts of ecosystems, adaptation, food webs, and teach about the impacts of an unbalanced ecosystem.

 - Engage 32 high school students in the Environmental Science Program

 - Develop research products on water quality, oyster restoration, and migratory bird data collection for state regulatory agencies that students directly contribute to.

 - Engage students in long-term STEM education throughout high school.

 - Advance students to the Environmental Job Skills level as junior and senior apprentices after two years in the program.